maxgribov/Spine/README.md

 ![Hero](images/spine_readme_hero.png)

 ## Installing
-Spine can be installed using Swift Package Manager.
+Spine Library can be installed using Swift Package Manager.

 Use the package URL to search for the URLImage package: [https://github.com/maxgribov/Spine](https://github.com/maxgribov/Spine)